 Thai Tea Ice Cream Recipe (No Churn)

-- Strain the liquid after boiling it and put it into a separate container to cool.
+- Strain the liquid and put it into a separate container to cool.
+Once it's cooled, add in your chilled sweetened condensed milk and evaporated milk.
+Put this back in the fridge to cool

-- Lightly fold in the brewed tea, sweetened condensed milk (or vegan alternative), boba pearls, and food colouring to the mixture.
+- Lightly fold in the brewed tea mix to the whipped cream.
 Set aside in a loaf pan and let cool in the freezer for about 4 hours to overnight.

 You can save this recipe on Pinterest @honestfoodtalks as well!